 I have been fishing for over 40 years and love to sit with fellow fishermen and talk about fishing.
-Today I am fortunate to be able to sit down with the President of the International Game Fishing Tournament Observers, IGFTO Mr. Steve Hargett.
+Today I am fortunate to sit down with the President of the International Game Fishing Tournament Observers, IGFTO Mr. Steve Hargett.

-Hello Steve, we appreciate you taking time out of your busy schedule to help me/us understand exactly what Billfishing tournament observer is all about.
-And I am sure some of our readers will have an interest in becoming an observer or at least knowing what it takes to become involved.
+Hello Steve, We appreciate you taking time out of your busy schedule to help me/us understand exactly what a Billfishing tournament observer is all about.
+Some of our readers will be interested in becoming an observer or at least knowing what it takes to become involved.

-Steve can you tell us a little more about yourself and how you got involved in this worth wild organization.
+Steve, can you tell us more about yourself and how you got involved in this worthwhile organization?

-I am a previously-licensed United States Coast Guard Captain, I am a Veteran and I am an avid outdoorsman; fishing both inshore and offshore and big-game hunting.
+I am a previously licensed United States Coast Guard Captain, a Veteran, and an avid outdoorsman.
+I fish both inshore and offshore and hunt big game.

-Since I became certified by the International Game Fish Association (IGFA) in 2004 as an Observer, I have observed regularly.
-I am a strong advocate of Billfish conservation and I have observed in the U.S., Venezuela, Turks and Caicos, Dominican Republic, Puerto Rico, St. Thomas, Costa Rica, and Nicaragua just to name a few.
+Since 2004, when I became certified by the International Game Fish Association (IGFA) as an Observer, I have observed regularly.
+I am a strong advocate of Billfish conservation, and I have observed in the U.S., Venezuela, Turks and Caicos, Dominican Republic, Puerto Rico, St. Thomas, Costa Rica, and Nicaragua, to name a few.

-Founded in 2009 by former IGFA Observers once IGFA dropped the Observer program.
-The International Game Fish Association with the support of the National Marine Fisheries Service adopted the Certified Observer Program which trained experienced captains, anglers and crews to become official Observers aboard tournament boats.
+Founded in 2009 by former IGFA Observers, IGFA dropped the Observer program.
+The International Game Fish Association, with the support of the National Marine Fisheries Service, adopted the Certified Observer Program, which trained experienced captains, anglers, and crews to become official Observers aboard tournament boats.

-This program reduced and prevented rule disputes and infractions and changed the direction of tournaments from killing billfish to one that releases the billfish to preserve the species.
-Since our creation, our observers have witnessed the safe release of more than 47,000 game fish while participating in tournaments throughout North America, the Caribbean, US Virgin Islands, and South America.
+This program reduced and prevented rule disputes and infractions and changed the direction of tournaments from killing billfish to releasing billfish to preserve the species.
+Since our creation, our observers have witnessed the safe release of more than 47,000 game fish while participating in tournaments throughout North America, the Caribbean, the US Virgin Islands, and South America.

 What is the purpose of observing a boat at a tournament?

-To level the playing field by confirming everyone is playing by the same rules-IGFA and or tournament rules, ensure the safe release of the fish and accurate record-keeping as to species.
+To level the playing field, confirm that everyone is playing by the same rules and tournament rules, ensure the safe release of the fish, and keep accurate records of the species.

 Does IGFTO observe tournaments for other types of fish?

-At this time No, only Billfish but if there is a need for the observation of other types of tournament fishing we are here to help.
+At this time, No, only Billfish, but if other types of tournament fishing need to be observed, we are here to help.

 How does IGFTO support the billfish industry?